shivajid/MLOpsCICD/README.md

 ### Code Organization
 The code structure is defined in the following folders:

-- Notebook
+- notebook:
     This contains the notebooks or experiments that you are working with.
 This has 3 files
       - SourceRepoSetup.ipynb - This file lets you setup a code repo in Google Cloud Source Repository, create a cloud build and execute
       - IrisflowersAutoMLKubeflowPipeline.ipynb - This notebook shows the pipeline that can be executed cell by cell, to understand the pipeline flow.
       - IrisPipelineTemplate.ipynb - This notebook generates two pipeline files that can be used to by the build system
-- pipeline
+- pipeline:
     This folder containers the trainer code pipeline that is for model training
-- artifacts
+- artifacts"
     This is the docker file and other artifacts.
 This is optional and can be used if you want just have a training image that you would want to build out.

 Following files in the root of the folder:
-- cloudbuild.yaml
+- cloudbuild.yaml:
      This is the build file used by cloud build.
 This has two steps one for build and one for execution of the pipeline.
-- requirements.txt
+- requirements.txt:
      Python packages needed to perform the build

 Steps to execute for this